Databank

 Merge results

-The third beta version release consists of just over 31,500 stations some graphical summaries are presented below comparing to the GHCNv3 product currently used as the basis for the land surface temperature products released by NOAA NCDC and NASA GISS.
+The first version release consists of just over 32,000 stations.
+Some graphical summaries are presented below comparing to the GHCNMv3 product currently used as the basis for the land surface temperature products released by NOAA NCDC and NASA GISS.

 Stations plotted by length (longer records overplot shorter)